Viatorus/emio/docs/API.md

 The format string syntax is validated at compile-time.
 If a runtime format string is required, the string must be wrapped inside a `runtime` object.
+Some functions (like `format` or `formatted_size`) are further optimized (simplified) in their return type if the format string is a valid-only format string that could be ensured at compile-time.

 `format(format_str, ...args) -> string/result<string>`
 - Formats arguments according to the format string, and returns the result as a string.